int

 To better understand the principles behind basic blackjack strategy, let's look at the probability of some situations.

-It's not unreasonable to realize how high the chances of overcalling twenty-one when you have a certain number of points in your hand are.
-The table below gives approximate figures that are valid for a situation in which the shooze has just been started.
-If, for example, during the first hand all the boxes have tens, then these figures are unlikely to be correct for the next hand, because there is an uneven number of cards of different values in the game.
+It's not unreasonable to realize how high the chances of overcalling twenty-one are when you have a certain number of points in your hand.
+The table below gives approximate figures valid for a situation where the shoe has just started.
+If, for example, all the hands have tens, then these figures are unlikely to be correct for the next hand, because there is an uneven number of cards of different values in the game.

-Naturally, if you have eleven or less points in your hand, you will not be able to overcall by taking one card, so the chances are zero.
-Accordingly, if you have twenty-one, any card taken will result in an overcall.
+Naturally, if you have eleven or fewer points in your hand, you cannot bust by hitting one card, so the chances of busting are equal to zero.
+Accordingly, if you have twenty-one, any card taken will lead to busting.

 Explore the following table.